Figure

 Description

-A nanometre-scale superconducting electrode connected to a reservoir via a Josephson junction constitutes an artificial two-level electronic system: a single-Cooper-pair box.
-The two levels consist of charge states (differing by 2e, where e is the electronic charge) that are coupled by tunnelling of Cooper pairs through the junction.
+A nanometre-scale superconducting electrode (the “island”) connected to a reservoir via a Josephson junction constitutes an artificial two-level electronic system: a single-Cooper-pair box.
+The two levels consist of charge states differing by one Cooper pair () that are coupled by tunneling through the junction.
 Although the two-level system is macroscopic, containing a large number of electrons, the two charge states can be coherently superposed.
-The Cooper-pair box has therefore been suggested as a candidate for a quantum bit or ‘qubit’—the basic component of a quantum computer.

 Motivation